kevinkga/bbos/README.md

 # BBOS

-Tools for building the Bumblebee OS for 3D Printers on Raspberry Pis.
+Tools for building the Bumblebee 3D Printer OS for on Raspberry Pis.

 # Installation

-Run the requirement.sh script to install common dependencies for these scripts to work.
+Run the `requirements.sh` script to install common dependencies for these scripts to work.

 # Download a base image.

-This project has been tested with Ubuntu Server images so far.
+Disclaimer: This project has been tested with Ubuntu Server images so far.
 There are no guarantees that this will work with other images.

 Firstly to get started we will need a base image to build upon.

 For example, fetch a base Ubuntu Server image from here https://ubuntu.com/download/raspberry-pi and save the image in your Downloads folder (e.g `ubuntu-21.10-preinstalled-server-armhf+raspi.img.xz`).